Ordisoftware/Hebrew-Letters/README.md

 - Add concordance, transcription, dictionary and comment fields for word analysis.
 - Add search online concordance.

+#### In progress - Version 6.14

+- Add a top button to close other windows.

 #### 2022.04.05 - Version 6.13

 - Add a setting to use Hebrew chars in bold or regular.